Former NIH Director Calls Trump Administration's Pandemic Response 'Amateur Hour'

 Dr. Elias Zerhouni knows the dangers of infectious disease outbreaks.
 He was director of the National Institutes of Health in 2005 when bird flu appeared poised to become more infectious to humans.
 Fortunately, that pandemic never materialized, but he says it served as a warning of what was to come.

-Zerhouni has been a member of the faculty of the Johns Hopkins University School of Medicine, and head of global research and development for the pharmaceutical company Sanofi.
+Zerhouni has been a member of the faculty of the Johns Hopkins University School of Medicine and head of global research and development for the pharmaceutical company Sanofi.

-I asked him about the difficulties of responding to pandemics in general, and in particular the government's response to the COVID-19 outbreak.
+NPR asked him about the difficulties of responding to pandemics in general, and in particular the government's response to the COVID-19 outbreak.

 Some of the wording has been edited for clarity.